You Are Not Alone: A Guide for Parents Written by Parents Who Have Children in Foster Care

 RELATIVES OR CLOSE FRIENDS (KINSHIP CARE)

 DCF prioritizes kinship care.
 Let DCF know immediately if you know someone safe to care for your child during this process.
+You have the right to ask the court to give someone else care of your child instead of DCF.

 -